In response to Covid-19, the Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 The Associates programme is structured around three terms:

 - Term 1 at OSE is about immersion through a collective learning project.
 In 2020, we invited artist Anthea Hamilton to conceive and lead a bespoke curriculum which has taken the collaborative nature of her practice and the iconic figure of the sailor as starting points.
 For two months, the curriculum (which was relocated online) worked across scriptwriting, film production, costume making and performance, inviting a number of guest practitioners to share their approaches and methodologies.
 Guests included Tate curator Linsey Young, choreographer and movement director Delphine Gaborit, writer Sally O’Really, artist, filmmaker and 2019 OSE alumnus Rhona Foster, and designer René Scheibenbauer.
-On Saturday 26 September, Anthea Hamilton and the Associates will present La Poupe, a collaborative performance on a roving film set on Margate’s seashore.

 While at OSE, the Associates share their practice via open events at different times throughout the year, and develop new work to be presented at a final group exhibition and events series.